Wigan Warriors: Leigh Leopards

 The Leigh Leopards are traditional rivals of the club due to both being located within the Borough of Wigan.
 Matches between the two clubs are, therefore, local derbies.
 The derby is also referred to as the "Bus Stop Derby" with Wigan fans occasionally chanting that Leigh are "just a bus stop in Wigan".

-The rivalry between these two clubs, however, has been muted due to the fact that the two clubs have regularly competed in different competitions and, therefore, have not played each other consistently (during the Super League era, Wigan and Leigh have only been together in Super League for six seasons, in 2005, 2017, 2021, 2023, 2024, and 2025).
+The rivalry between these two clubs, however, has been muted due to the fact that the two clubs have regularly competed in different competitions and, therefore, have not played each other consistently (during the Super League era, Wigan and Leigh have only been together in Super League for seven seasons, in 2005, 2017, 2021, 2023, 2024, 2025, and 2026).

-The 2023 season saw heightened attention being given toward the rivalry as both clubs enjoyed successful seasons, the branding of the rivalry as ‘The Battle of The Borough’ gained notoriety because of this.
+The 2023 season saw heightened attention being given toward the rivalry as both clubs enjoyed successful seasons, the branding of the rivalry as "The Battle of The Borough" gained notoriety because of this.

-As of July 2025, Wigan have won 156 meetings to Leigh's 57.
+As of July 2025, Wigan have won 157 meetings to Leigh's 57.

-At the time of writing, the last meeting between the sides took place on 3 October 2025, with the Warriors winning 18–6 to qualify for the Super League Grand Final.
+On 1 October 2025 it was announced by both Wigan and the BBC that Leigh owner Derek Beaumont had emailed Wigan to state that his club would not take part in their 2025 Super League season semi-final match due to ticket allocation issues.
+Beaumont claimed that Wigan's offer of 5,400 tickets for Leigh fans (22% of Wigan's Brick Community Stadium capacity) was not acceptable.
+Wigan stated that the "allocation had been determined by the independent Safety Advisory Group and the club's Ground Safety Officer, following consultation with the police" and added "[the] Super League had "sought separate safety advice" and had "fully endorsed this approach".
+Leigh went on to lose the semi-final against Wigan 18–6.

+The most recent meeting between the two clubs came on 31 July 2026, when Wigan defeated Leigh 8-20.